(80): Kannywood Movie Review: HIJIRA

 is introduced.
 The narrator should have said at least a line from the

-beginning, to let spectators know that the film is actually a narration.
+beginning to tell spectators that the film is a narration.

 Likewise, the makeup and the special effects leave much to be desired.
 First,